2023 Mackinac Island Scout Service Program

 Duties: The troop will raise and lower 22 flags at locations throughout Fort Mackinac and nearby State Historic Park buildings.
 Scouts also act as guides at ten locations throughout the Fort.
 Scout guides mainly distribute information and answer questions from the public as well as assist State Park personnel as required.
 Our troop will also be responsible for a service project on the island.

 Uniforms: You are required to provide your own uniform.
 The uniform on Mackinac Island will be a short sleeve shirt, canvas convertible pants, web belt; green crew socks, green epaulets and Troop numbers (Your Troop number in green NOT red).
-Full dress uniforms will be required for all Scouts during flags, guide duty, and while visiting the village and Grand Hotel.
+Full dress uniforms will be required for all Scouts during flags, guide duty, and while visiting the village.
 Black or brown leather dress/casual shoes or leather deck shoes will be worn with uniforms – no tennis shoes, duo-tone or hiking boots.
 Each Scout will be provided council shoulder patches and event patches that must be sewn onto the uniform.
 Each Scout will also be provided a fleece jacket, bolo tie, name tag and hat.
 Uniforms are the responsibility of each Scout.
 A Troop Class B t-shirt will be provided.

 Living Quarters: Scouts and adult leaders will occupy the Scout Barracks, a two-story building with